mkbabb/qualtrics-overrides/README.md

 ## `qualtrics.d.ts`

 A TypeScript definition, or deceleration file, used to provide a certain level of type safety when using Qualtrics' JavaScript API.
-Currently, the entire API is represented, but proper comments are describing their functionalities is lacking.
+Currently, the entire API is represented, but proper comments describing their respective functionalities is lacking.

 ## The Speedtest